 Although this region was once known for its abundance of wildlife, current wildlife populations are greatly diminished.

-American Prairie Reserve works to rebuild wildlife populations in three strategic ways:
+American Prairie works to rebuild wildlife populations in three strategic ways:

 - Collaborating with state and federal agencies, who oversee all wildlife management decisions, on their population targets for at-risk species such as swift fox.

-- Partnering with ranching operations around the Reserve's edges to increase tolerance for wildlife, reducing the amount of kills and the region's habitat fragmentation.
+- Partnering with ranching operations around American Prairie's edges to increase tolerance for wildlife, reducing the amount of kills and the region's habitat fragmentation.

 - Restoring the habitat we own to create conditions that help animals move, eat, and thrive.

 Learn more about how your support helps wildlife:

 American Prairie reintroduced bison in 2005 after a 120-year absence.
 Read about our bison goals, management, and progress over time.